erizov/Professor/semester_4/lecture_20_monitoring_observability/log_aggregation/README.md

 ### Debugging

 7. What are the most common mistakes when implementing Log Aggregation?
-8. How would you test your Log Aggregation implementation?
+8. How would you test your Log Aggregation deployment?

-**Scoring**: If you can answer 6+ questions confidently, you've mastered this algorithm!
+**Scoring**: If you can answer 6+ questions confidently, you've mastered this approach!

 ## Algorithm Visualization